rmk135/rmk135.github.io/_tinkerer/pages/my_library.rst

 1. **The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change** *by Stephen R. Covey*.
+2. **Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts** *by Annie Duke*.

 Management, Business & Politics
 -------------------------------